SamuelHLewis/BlastTools/README.md

 -o (basename of output file)

-OrthoFinder takes one optional argument:
+OrthoFinder takes two optional argument:

 -c (number of threads to run analysis on, default=1)

+--noblast (use existing blast databases to query a new gene of interest)